Assessment & Testing Services

 Comprehensive Learning Disability and Neuropsychological Assessments

 Our comprehensive psychological assessments diagnose learning disabilities, attention deficit disorders (ADD & ADHD), memory problems, cognitive and emotional difficulties, and neuropsychological issues.
 We test patients of all ages, starting at 6 years old.
 Typical assessment patients we see are students experiencing academic problems and seeking accommodations from their school and people with medically related cognitive difficulties.
 We are not able to diagnose Autism Spectrum Disorder.

-Click here for our fee schedule.
-Our assessment fee is calculated based on take home income and ranges from $625-$1,125.
+Our comprehensive assessment fee is calculated based on take home income and ranges from $625-$1,125.
 This fee is due at the first appointment.
 The only insurance carrier we are able to bill for comprehensive assessment is Willamette Valley Community Health.
-We are able to run HSA cards and supply clients with information regarding their treatment and payments if they file a claim with their insurance carrier but we cannot directly bill insurance.
+We are able to run HSA cards and supply clients with service documentation regarding their treatment and payments if they plan file a claim with their insurance carrier.

 Scheduling Your Assessment

 What to Expect

 - The interpretation and report writing process for your clinician and their supervising psychologist is labor intensive.
 We are typically able to provide the written report and feedback session approximately 4-6 weeks after the final testing session has been completed.

 Our testing is comprehensive and so are our recommendations.
 We provide you with detailed information on what the problem is and what are some steps you can take to be more successful (e.g., in school, work).
 Our reports are usually accepted by universities/schools when needed to quality for accommodations/student support services.
 We meet with you for a final feedback session to go over the results of the testing and our recommendations.
 You will be given a copy of the written report at that time.
 We are also happy to send a copy of the report to other agencies/schools with your written permission.